foxbunny/duckweed-devtool/docs/manual.md

 to know more about how the devtool works, look at the [Under the hook](./under-the-hood.md) documentation.

+The devtool monitors changes the application makes to the model.
+Simply put, the change corresponds to a single call to a model patcher, the `patch()`, in the actions.

 ## The devtool toolbar

 ![devtool toolbar](../media/icon.jpg)